utec/geofrontend-server/README.md

 > It is assumed that your application has an command called **build** and the result of that is stored in **public** folder.
 Just change it according to your real scenario

-# Geofront server as standalone
+# Geofrontend server as standalone

 - Clone this repository
 - Execute **npm run build** or any command required to **build** your application.